WICG/view-transitions/cross-doc-explainer.md

 This would allow skipping the transition and observing when it's finished.

+Note: skipping a transition on `pagehide` is guaranteed to happen before the new document is activated.

 Note: some of the properties of `ViewTransition`, like [`updateCallbackDone`](https://drafts.csswg.org/css-view-transitions-1/#dom-viewtransition-updatecallbackdone) are not relevant to cross-document view transitions.